unxversal/unxversal-core/markdown/unxvoptions.md

     timestamp: u64,
 }

-// When option is bought or sold struct OptionTraded has copy, drop {
+// When option is bought or sold (fees routed to Unxversal Treasury; optional UNXV discount at source) struct OptionTraded has copy, drop {
     market_id: ID,
     position_id: ID,